Lu-Ding/mnepv/README.md

-# mNEPv

-Monotone Nonliear Eigenvector Problems
+# mNEPv - Monotone Nonliear Eigenvector Problems

 Dated 		03-01-2023

-## Contents
 This folder contains testing codes and data for the monotone eigenvector dependent nonlinear eigenvalue problems (mNEPv), as used in the paper: